aiven/devportal/docs/tools/cli/service/privatelink.rst

 ``avn service privatelink``
 ==============================================

-Here you’ll find the full list of commands for ``avn service privatelink``.
+Here you'll find the full list of commands for ``avn service privatelink``.

 Manage Aiven privatelink service for AWS and Azure